Boca Raton Uber & Lyft Accident Lawyer

 While Uber is a popular and convenient service, accidents involving the vehicles are complicated.
 Call the Boca Raton car accident lawyers at Leifer Law Firm for help.
 If you were a passenger in an Uber related accident or if you were injured by an Uber driver, call ouf Boca Raton Uber accident lawyers today to schedule a free consultation.Common injuries include:

 - Sprains or broken bones

-Again, since laws concerning Uber and Lyft and other Transportation Network Companies vary by city and state, you should contact the Boca Raton passenger injury attorneys at Leifer Law Firm if you are ever involved in an accident while riding in or with an Uber vehicle.
+Again, since laws concerning Uber and Lyft and other Transportation Network Companies vary by city and state, you should contact the Boca Raton passenger injury lawyers at Leifer Law Firm if you are ever involved in an accident while riding in or with an Uber vehicle.
 Call to find out the particular laws for the Boca Raton area and your rights and options.